davidecarini/AI_Accelerators_MSc_Thesis/HLS4ML/README.md

-# DEPLOY OF CNN ON ALVEO U280
+# DEPLOY OF A SIMPLE CNN ON ALVEO U280

 Here is presented an example of FPGA neural network inference deployed on alveo u280 board with Vivado 2020.1.
 The Dataset used for classification is the MNIST dataset.
 The NN used is a simple CNN:
 ```